you may have started as a sole trader and the business may benefit from becoming limited or

 you may want to start a new business as a limited company so that customers or clients have a degree of confidence in your business.

-The registered office address is the legal address of the company that Companies House and HMRC will have on their records, in fact Section 86 of the Companies Act 2006 states that “a company must at all times have a registered office which all communications and notices may be addressed”
+Firstly, you may not know what a registered office address is.
+It is simply the legal address of the company that Companies House and HMRC will have on their records, in fact Section 86 of the Companies Act 2006 states that “a company must at all times have a registered office which all communications and notices may be addressed”